Dani-Luk/kaggle-wrapping-convex-shape-classifier/README.md

 ## 🙏 Acknowledgments

 - Inspired by geometric deep learning principles
-- TensorFlow team for excellent custom gradient support
+- TensorFlow team for custom gradient support
 - Matplotlib for visualization capabilities

-## 📚 References

-- Geometric Deep Learning literature
-- Convex optimization theory
-- Neural network interpretability research

 ---

-**⭐ If you find this project interesting, please consider giving it a star!**
+_If you find this project useful, feedback and contributions are welcome._

-For questions or collaboration opportunities, feel free to reach out through GitHub issues.